Queens Street Chapel, Leeds

 • Sarah Longbottom Land was born in Rothwell.

-1841 Census: Kaye Street, Leeds, (near Water Hall) Thomas Land age 55, warehouse man, Sarah Land age 55, John age 15, Ann age 20, (cannot read) Thompson age 10 female servant
+1841 Census: Kaye Street, Leeds, (near Water Hall, near Water lane) Thomas Land age 55, warehouse man, Sarah Land age 55, John age 15, Ann age 20, (cannot read) Thompson age 10 female servant

 This census had the ages rounded off to the nearest 5.